mrcnski/believeobey.live/_posts/2025-08-04-the-burden-of-yhwh-vs-false-religion.md

 ---

 {% include verse.html
-text="You shall observe to do therefore as YHWH your God has commanded you. **You shall not turn away to the right hand or to the left.**" verse="Deuteronomy 5:32"
+text="You shall observe to do therefore as YHWH your God has commanded you. **You shall not turn away to the right hand or to the left.** You shall walk in **all** the way which YHWH your God has commanded you, that you may live and that it may be well with you, and that you may prolong your days in the land which you shall possess." verse="Deuteronomy 5:32-33"
 %}

 {% include verse.html